joacorapela/bayesianLinearRegression/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bayesian Linear Regression's documentation (version 1)
+Welcome to Bayesian Linear Regression's documentation
 =====================================================

 .. toctree::